Vector3q/CS-course-list/README.md

 # CS-course-list
-The online computer related courses I have learned during my free time.
+The online computer-related courses I have completed or am currently taking in my free time.
 -----------
 ## Mathematics